Natural resources of Azerbaijan: Metalliferous resources

-Molybdenum field are found in Dalidagh (Teymuruchandagh, Baghırsag, etc.) and Ordubad ore regions (Paraghachay Diachchay).
+Molybdenum fields are found in Dalidagh (Teymuruchandagh, Baghırsag, etc.) and Ordubad ore regions (Paraghachay Diachchay).

-The largest field of aluminum ore (alunite) is in the Dashkasan region (Zaylik alunit deposit).
-Alunite - bearing is also found in Shamkir and Ordubad.
+The largest field of aluminum ore (alunite) is in the Dashkasan region (Zaylik alunite deposit).
+Alunite bearing is also found in Shamkir and Ordubad.
 The Zaylik alunite deposit has been operated since 1960.
 This deposit is the largest one in the Europe.
 Aluminum oxide together with potassium fertilizer, soda, sulfuric acid and so on. is extracted from this ore in Ganja aluminum plants.

-Bauxite ore (Sadarak-Sharur districts) which is the best raw material of aluminum is found in areas where Permian deposit site are spread in the western part of the Nakhchivan Autonomous Republic.
+Bauxite ore (Sadarak-Sharur districts) which is the best raw material of aluminum is found in areas where Permian deposit sites are spread in the western part of the Nakhchivan Autonomous Republic.

 Mercuric ore deposits are widely spread in the central part of the Lesser Caucasus (Kalbajar-Lachin zone).
 Mercuric ore reserves contained within the largest ore deposits as Agh-Yatagh, Shor-Bulag, Levchay (Kalbajar region), Jilgaz-chay, and Narzanly (Lachin region) have been evaluated.
-Mercuric mineralization (Cinnabar) occurs at various age and composition rocks, most commonly Upper Cretaceous volcanic-sedimentary rocks and area where hyperbasites and Miocene-Pliocene aged acid magmatic rocks are spread.
+Mercuric mineralization (Cinnabar) occurs at various ages and composition rocks, most commonly Upper Cretaceous volcanic-sedimentary rocks and areas where hyperbasites and Miocene-Pliocene aged acid magmatic rocks are spread.
 The pyrite, chalcopyrite, antimonite, magnetite, hematite, sphalerite and other minerals are in association with Kinovar ore.
 Kishlak ores are found in Badamli-Ashaghi of Nakhchivan AR.

 The largest deposits of Arsenic in Azerbaijan are found in the Gadabay (Bitibulag Enargit Field) and Julfa (Dardagh auripigment-real bed) areas.
 This field was exploited until 1941.
-Arsenic ore body has a shtok-shape geometry.
+Arsenic ore body has a shtok-shaped geometry.
 The content of the ore consists of red orpiment, realgar, antimony and arsenopyrite.